Would you like a standing desk? How about one that is quite large?

 This desk is in fact both of those things, and measures in at 71" x 33" x 43" high.
 You can see me, what many people would consider a massive man at 6'4", 260 lbs standing behind it.
 The second picture shows just some of the assorted electronics that can be stored on its surface.

 Follow along to see how to build this out of 2x4s, MDF, and 2x6s.
-A video of the whole build is available here, and I'll embed it at the end if you so prefer.
+A video of the whole build is available here, also embedded below.

 Also, before starting this, measure your doors and hallways to make sure you can get it into your chosen workspace!